 Need help determining your catalog?

-Your catalog is listed on your degree audit in AccessPlus.
+Your catalog (Academic Requirement Effective Date) is listed in Workday under Academic Progress.
 For questions, please contact your academic advisor.

-*A student may choose to graduate under the catalog in effect at the time of graduation or a catalog for the previous five years, provided it covers a period of his/her enrollment.
+*A student may choose to graduate under the catalog in effect at the time of graduation or a catalog for the previous six years, provided it covers a period of the student’s enrollment at an accredited college or university.
 Full requirements of the chosen catalog must be met except that adjustments will be made in instances where courses are no longer available or where programs have been changed.

 Iowa State University Catalog